 It is most important that in making a claim against a professional, you are able to change that mental image completely.
 The person you are claiming against is no longer the smiling and supportive colleague.
 His best interest is now to oppose you as strongly as possible.
 If you want a fair deal out of a mediated settlement you must therefore prepare your case just as thoroughly as you would against someone who had crashed into your car.

 By far the majority of everyday disputes have such a small money value that it is not worth time and trouble even to take the dispute to mediation.
 Like many of our colleagues, we do try to help you with this problem by providing simple telephone-only mediation of money claims valued up to £25,000.

 The Mediator has personal experience and ongoing interest in all things equestrian and accordingly is particularly enthusiastic about helping you in this sphere.

 Disagreements happen every day.
 Only the intractable ones come to mediation.
 Remember that mediation is not just for big money disputes.
 With online and telephone mediation, small money and non-money claims can be sorted out at very low cost.

-Sometimes, just the fact that it is a mediator on the end of the phone and not you personally, will make it easier for the other party to understand your position and explain his own.
+Sometimes, just the fact that it is the mediator on the end of the phone and not you personally, will make it easier for the other party to understand your position and explain his own.

 Other claims in your personal life can be immensely important, whether measured by the money or stress or relationships.
 There will be situations where even a full day mediation meeting will not be long enough to crack all of the problems.

 Many of the claims in this section – and many more that we have not mentioned – are heavily influenced by a relationship.
 That relationship is often very precious and very fragile.
-Your mediator should be aware of that and be able to help you to seal a all the cracks in your egg, and often maybe even to put Humpty Dumpty together again.
+Your mediator will be aware of that and be able to help you to seal all the cracks in your egg, and often maybe even to put Humpty Dumpty together again.